OTUSOFE365025/assignment-3-django-and-energy-group-26-crn-45894/README.md

 # Assignment 3 – Django and Energy (Group 26 · CRN 45894)

-Hi!
-This repository documents and implements my work for Assignment 3.
-Part 1 is a Django-based cash register demo, and Part 2 captures our team’s energy-efficiency architecture analysis.
-The README is written in my own words so the TA can see exactly what I built and how to verify it quickly.

----
+- Welcome to our Assignment 3 workspace for Django and Energy Efficiency.
+This repo pairs a hands-on Django cash register demo—built around the ORM and easy-to-run scripts—with an architectural write-up focused on energy-efficient mobile systems.
+Everything is written in our own words so reviewers can understand what we built, why we made our design choices, and how to run the demo in just a few steps.

-## 🚀 What’s in this project?
+## What’s in this project?

 - **Cash Register Demo (Django ORM):** A lightweight product lookup UI that lets me scan short UPC codes (`1001`…`1010`), append scanned items to a list, and watch the subtotal update instantly.
 - **Seeding & Convenience Runner:** `main.py` seeds demo products and launches the dev server in one command so the reviewer doesn’t need to remember multiple steps.